 Most of them are gone now, leaving only bits and pieces of the whole story ... yellowed documents in parish archives, remembrances shared from generation to generation, a letter or two, a faded photograph and, most important of all, Oak Alley herself.

-Oak Alley's restoration in 1925 by her new owners, Mr. and Mrs. Andrew Stewart, was the first example of ante-bellum restoration along the River Road.
 Through the years, Oak Alley was the scene of many events affecting those who had given her a second chance at survival in the struggle against time and the elements.
+Josephine and Andrew Stewart were influential in the preservation of the historic site following their purchase of the property in 1925.
 Josephine Stewart outlived her husband by 26 years and, shortly before her death on October 3, 1972, created a non-profit foundation, which would be known as the Oak Alley Foundation, in order that the home and 28 acres of grounds would remain open to the public.

 Oak Alley Foundation Mission Statement